Phillip Island Grand Prix Circuit: Lap records

 In the early 1990s, Phillip Island was used during the Australian summer for pre-season testing by various World Sportscar Championship teams and some Japanese Formula 3000 teams (who generally found travelling to Australia was actually cheaper than paying some $5,000 per hour to hire the Honda owned Suzuka Circuit in Japan).
-While no official lap times were published, television commentator and race driver Neil Crompton reported in 1990 that the Nissan Motorsports International team with drivers Julian Bailey and Mark Blundell driving the Nissan R90C were able to lap the circuit in around 1:18 while a 3.0 Litre Mugen V8 powered Dome F3000 (which Crompton drove) was able record similar lap times.
-At the time the fastest Australian cars that raced at Phillip Island were the 3.8 Litre V6 powered Formula Holdens which were approximately 10 seconds per lap slower.
+While no official lap times were published, television commentator and race driver Neil Crompton reported in 1990 that the Nissan Motorsports International team with drivers Julian Bailey and Mark Blundell driving the Nissan R90C were able to lap the circuit in around 1:18, while a 3.0 Litre Mugen V8-powered Dome F3000 (which Crompton drove) was able to record similar lap times.
+At the time the fastest Australian cars that raced at Phillip Island were the 3.8 Litre V6-powered Formula Holdens, which were approximately 10 seconds per lap slower.

 In late October 2018 Mathew Radisich drove his 2011 ex-Conquest Racing IndyCar during testing at Phillip Island as a part of unofficial practice day, with images distributed online of his recorded Cosworth data showing a lap time of 1:17.005.
 However, as this time was not set during a race meeting, it does not count as an official lap record.

-As of October 2022, the official race lap records at Phillip Island Grand Prix Circuit are listed as:
+As of October 2025, the fastest official race lap records at Phillip Island Grand Prix Circuit are listed as: